-Yulbar-erythrin vespertilio
+Yulbar - Erythrin vespertilio

 Deciduous tree that grows 3-15 m high.
-Flowers are and occur from May to Nov.
-Grows in sand, clay, loam limestone.
+Flowers are orange-red and occur from May to Nov.
+Grows in sand, clay, and loam over basalt or limestone.
 Gorges, along rivers & creeks.
-Its a tree native north-east Australia.
-Its common names are Grey Bats Wing Coral Tree.
-Traditionally used by Aboriginals range of things including using the wood to make shields for medicinal purposes.
-This species' alternative common corkwood' refers to the grey colour of its lightweight orange-red over basalt to north and Corkwood of for a wide and the bar name of 'gr timber.
+It's a tree native to north and north-east Australia.
+Its common names are Grey Corkwood or Bats Wing Coral Tree.
+Traditionally used by Aboriginals for a wide range of things including using the wood to make shields and the bark for medicinal purposes.
+This species' alternative common name of 'grey corkwood' refers to the grey colour of its lightweight timber.

-White Gum-eucalyptus alba
+White Gum - Eucalyptus alba

 White Gum (Eucalyptus alba) is a small tree with broad leaves and creamy flowers.

 It has got a dull white bark, creamy-white flowers and narrow leaves.

-Snappy Gum-eucalyptus luecophloia
+Snappy Gum - Eucalyptus luecophloia

 Across the Pilbara grows a small twisted eucalypt known as Snappy Gum.
-So called because the dea branches snap cleanly across the grain when cracked across a rock or log.
-This makes them ideal for fi wood.
+So called because the dead branches snap cleanly across the grain when cracked across a rock or log.
+This makes them ideal for fire wood.
 The young trees are smooth and graceful, but as they age, develop into fantastic, knotted, and twisted shapes.